flutter/plugins/packages/in_app_purchase/example/README.md

    ID in the PDC.

-5. Create an `example/android/keystore.properties` file with all your signing information.
+5. Create an `example/android/keystore.properties` file with all your signing information. `keystore.example.properties` exists as an example to follow.
    It's impossible to use any of the `BillingClient` APIs from an unsigned APK.
+   See
+   [here](https://developer.android.com/studio/publish/app-signing#secure-shared-keystore)
+   and [here](https://developer.android.com/studio/publish/app-signing#sign-apk)
-See [here](https://developer.android.com/studio/publish/app-signing#secure-shared-keystore) and [here](https://developer.android.com/studio/publish/app-signing#sign-apk) for more information.
+   for more information.